CSC207-UofT/course-project-group-010/phase1/Progress Report.md

 - Making commands more intuitive.
 Eg. instead of displayfullthread for displaying a full comment thread and print for displaying page-related information, it would be better if print did both things.
 - Adding the rating functionality back with our new relative rating system, or roll back our past "average rating" system.
+- Ratings currently DON'T WORK, because we began implementing a system where you can filter by instructor.
+We will finalize that later.